Last updated: December 4th, 2023

 Automated Design Exploration

-Both the In-cylinder Solution and Simcenter STAR-CCM+ have been extensively validated for engine simulations, using both proprietary and public domain engine designs.
-One example is our validation of the University of Michigan Transparent Combustion Chamber-III (TCC-III) Optical Internal Combustion Engine, which is a 2-valve head, 4-stroke, spark-ignition engine with a pancake-shape combustion chamber.
+Both the In-Cylinder Solution and Simcenter STAR-CCM+ have been extensively validated for engine simulations, using both proprietary and public domain engine designs.
+One example is our validation of the University of Michigan Transparent Combustion Chamber-III (TCC-III) Optical Internal Combustion Engine, which is a 2-valve head, 4-stroke, spark-ignition engine with a pancake-shaped combustion chamber.

-The results demonstrate excellent correlation with global thermodynamics variables (including cylinder trapped mass, pressure, and temperature) and, compared with visualization from the experimental rig, the major features of the flow field are also well captured.
+The results demonstrate excellent correlation with global thermodynamics variables, including cylinder trapped mass, pressure, and temperature, and, compared with visualization from the experimental rig, the major features of the flow field are also well captured.

 Committed to the IC Engine Market

 Siemens Digital Industries Software is completely dedicated to the IC engine simulation market, recognizing that internal combustion engines are here to stay and that only advanced simulation can deliver the cleaner more efficient engines that society deserves.

 As part of Simcenter STAR-CCM+, the In-Cylinder Solution add-on receives updates three times per year and we will continue to add features that address these simulations.

 At any time, a dedicated team of outstanding engine CFD experts will be there to support you, solving even the toughest problems in in-cylinder CFD.

 For information on the Siemens CFD offering for ICE applications, to download Simcenter STAR-CCM+, or to spawn a support query, please visit Support Center.

 To ask your questions and engage with the community, please visit the In-Cylinder Flow & Combustion community page.